dahlgrenthomas/MLFinalProject/README.md

 * Frequency: Frequency of the audio played through the speaker.
 * Status: Whether or not the fire was put out.
 0 for no, 1 for yes.

+There was about an equal amount of fires extinguished to fires not extinguished and every fuel type was evenly tested for every size of fuel used, distance away, decibel, and frequency.

+We removed every row after 15390 because the fuel type of LPG was a gas and wasnt measured for size in the same way as the liquids.
 The status variable is the label, and there are 15,390 elements in the dataset.

-There are originally 4 different types of fuel: gasoline, thinner, kerosene, and liquid petroleum gas (LPG).
-Since the measurements of the size of fires was different for LPG, we removed that from the data.
+There are 3 different types of fuel: gasoline, thinner, and kerosene.
+We converted all of them into an int so gasoline become 0 and so on so the network could work with them.

 We normalized all numberic categories on a min-max scale to get them all on a range from 0-1 in their respective categories.
-We also changed the fuel category to be categorical.
 After the changes, the data looks like:

 | Size | Fuel     | Distance  | Decibel    | Airflow   | Frequency | Status |
 | :--: |:--------:| :--------:| :--------: | :-------: | :-------: | :----: |